Skip to content

 "purposes": ["client_auth", "server_auth"],

-If purposes isn't specified, the certificate will only include the client authentication extension.
+If neither purposes or extended_key_usages are specified, the certificate will only include the client authentication extension.

 Subject Alternative Names